My Way killings: Explanations

 New York Times writer Norimitsu Onishi argued that the killings might be "the natural byproduct of the country's culture of violence, drinking and machismo".
 Violent attacks occur frequently in Philippine karaoke bars, with fights often sparked over breaches of karaoke etiquette – such as laughing at other performers, performing the same song twice, or hogging the microphone.

-According to Roland B. Tolentino, an expert for pop culture at the University of the Philippines Diliman, the killings connected to singing the song in karaoke may simply reflect its popularity in a violent environment.
+According to Roland B. Tolentino, an expert in pop culture at the University of the Philippines Diliman, the killings connected to singing the song in karaoke may simply reflect its popularity in a violent environment.
 He also noted that the song's "triumphalist" theme might have an aggravating effect on singers and listeners alike.
 Other tunes, just as popular in the Philippines, have not resulted in murder.

 Butch Albarracin, the owner of "Center for Pop", a Manila-based singing school, also believes the lyrics of "My Way" increase the violence.
 The lyrics, as he explained, "evoke feelings of pride and arrogance in the singer, as if you're somebody when you're really nobody.
 It covers up your failures.
 That's why it leads to fights."

 "Karaoke rage" in other countries

-Cases of singers being harassed, assaulted or killed mid-performance have been reported all over East and Southeast Asia.
+Cases of karaoke rage, where singers have been harassed, assaulted or killed mid-performance have been reported all over East and Southeast Asia.
 Incidents of "karaoke rage" outside of Asia have also been documented.